dora-team/dora.dev/hugo/content/research/2025/errata/index.md

 **p.
 9** There is an extra "deployments" in "This shift helped enable 136,000 deployments deployments per day in 2015"

 **p.
+20** Figure 12: Distribution of deployment frequency responses from the 2025 DORA Survey.
+The deployment frequency in the second row should be "Between once per month and once every six months".

+**p.
 44** Figure 29: Estimated effect of AI adoption score scaled on key outcomes.
 "Existential oonnection" on the Y-axis should be "Existential connection"

 **p.
 46** Figure 30: Ownership.
 The figure does not have a key explaining the meaning of the colors.